 - Moistening the board by wiping a damp sponge over it may help the tape adhere

-- Once the paper has been in the water for around 10 minutes lift the paper from the water by one corner and hold it up so the water drains off the opposite corner
+- Once the paper has been in the water for around 5 minutes lift the paper from the water by one corner and hold it up so the water drains off the opposite corner.
+Pat off excess water with a soft clean towel.

-- When the paper has almost stopped dripping lay it flat and square on centre of the board
+- When the paper has almost stopped dripping lay it flat and square on centre of the board.
+Pat off excess water with a soft clean towel.

-- Take your gummed paper tape, one piece at a time, and place it into the water briefly (about 1 second is sufficient)
+- Take your gummed paper tape, one piece at a time, and spritz it lightly with water using a fine spray bottle.

 - Apply the gummed tape to the edge of the paper so that approximately half its width is on the paper and half on the board